geneichinose/capstone_20_1_InitialReport_EDA/README.md

 ## Deployment

+We save the classification models and included a second jupyter notebook with code to apply classifiers to new data to obtain class probabilities.

 ## Summary of Findings

+1. The best set of features are lune_lat and lune_lon.
+Adding additional features Mxx, Myy, ..., eig1, eig2, eig3 only caused overfitting and unstable decision bondaries.

-1. SVC classifier works best so far but we are still evaluating 9 other classifier methods.
+2. SVC classifier works best so far but we are still evaluating 9 other classifier methods.

-2.